 Time passed while cooking, tasting, and falling deeply in love, and “Lil” found that she had even gained a few happy, healthy pounds!
-Life was good with experiencing truly yummy food and drinks, eating out at all the new restaurants across town, and she found that she actually could, in fact, cook “beyond the can,” which made her feel quite content.
+Life was good with experiencing truly yummy foods, and she found that she actually could, in fact, cook “beyond the can,” which made her feel quite content.
 John had no complaints and enjoyed their time together, as well, with their simmering culinary romance in the kitchen and beyond.

-Now, several years later, the two have moved to a lil’ farmhouse in Nikole’s hometown of Pittsburgh, PA, and are still madly in love.
+Now, several years later, the two have moved to a lil’ brick cottage that they called, “Le Jardin,” in Nikole’s hometown of Pittsburgh, PA, and are still madly in love.
 They have begun to build a home there with their menagerie of cats and dogs, a flock of chickens and a small garden where she has started to grow her own foods, herbs and flowers.
 The two are still learning and growing together, expanding and experimenting, while rarely making the same meal twice.
 Unbelievable, but true… They’ve even been cooking and exploring foods across the globe, visiting different countries, while seeking out even more culinary knowledge!

 Her space of creation is The Lil Chefista’s Cottage, where she shares her culinary and lifestyle adventures, whether in her own kitchen, the backyard, or abroad, in class or out in the field.
 She loves to review the many cookbooks that she delves into, share the recipes that she creates, and she encourages the celebration of and discourse in food, in all that it encompasses.
 She truly believes that food is something to be shared in its full capacity, whether in person or over the web.
 Food can be explored in many facets, and through all of the senses.
 She openly welcomes your comments and suggestions, will be happy to answer questions, and would love to share in your own unique experiences and revelations with your discoveries.
 And like every good chefista, she wishes for you to savor life one bite at a time.